 Many people will not be asked to pay the full cost and in some cases no charge will be made.
 The decision on how much you will pay will be based on a financial assessment.
 Where a financial assessment is required, we will make an appointment with you to determine how much you will be required to contribute towards the cost of your care and support at home or in a Care Home.
-The Client Financial Services Team will carry out a financial assessment of your circumstances to work out exactly what your contribution should be; this will be calculated according to The Care Act 2014 Charging and Assessment Regulations and the Councils Charging and Financial Assessment for Care and Support at Home Policy.
+The Adult Social Care Financial Services Team will carry out a financial assessment of your circumstances to work out exactly what your contribution should be; this will be calculated according to The Care Act 2014 Charging and Assessment Regulations and the Councils Charging and Financial Assessment for Care and Support at Home Policy.

 You will find further information in the following documents:

-Contact the Client Financial Services Team
+Contact the Adult Social Care Financial Services Team

 Telephone: 01642 524586